PeaTea/OpenGL-3D-Playground/deps/README.txt

     glm
     SFML

-Each folder contains a include and a lib directory (in case of glm it's just include), containing the same-named directories of the downloaded dependencies, so in case of GLEW, it would be like this:
+Each folder contains a include and a lib directory (in case of glm it's only include), containing the contents of the same-named directories of the downloaded dependencies, so in case of GLEW, it would be like this:

     GLEW - include - GL - [include_files]
     GLEW - lib - Release - Win32 - [lib_files]